Use the right lubricant every time

 Garage door hardware operates in an environment that’s often dirty and damp, sometimes hot and sometimes cold.
-That’s why there’s a special lube for it.
+That’s why there’s a special garage door lubricant for it.

-Garage door lubes are formulated to penetrate deep into hinges, rollers and springs but dry to a fairly tack-free finish to resist dust and dirt buildup.
-Many brands also contain anticorrosive additives to protect against rust.
+Garage door lubricants are formulated to penetrate deep into hinges, rollers and springs but dry to a fairly tack-free finish to resist dust and dirt buildup.
+Many garage door lubricant brands also contain anticorrosive additives to protect against rust.

 If you only follow one tip, follow this one: Clean out the old lube.
 Adding fresh lube to old, degraded oil and grease is a prescription for equipment failure.
 To get the full advantage of fresh lube, always clean out the old lube with spray solvent and a rag (aerosol brake cleaner works well).

 - Use grease, not oil, for high loads